History of the Pakistan Air Force: 1979–1988: Soviet–Afghan War

 Between May 1986 and November 1988, PAF F-16s have shot down at least eight intruders from Afghanistan.
 The first three of these (one Su-22, one probable Su-22, and one An-26) were shot down by two pilots from No. 9 Squadron.
 Pilots of No. 14 Squadron destroyed the remaining five intruders (two Su-22s, two MiG-23s, and one Su-25).
 Most of these kills were by the AIM-9 Sidewinder, but at least one (a Su-22) was destroyed by cannon fire.
 Flight Lieutenant Khalid Mahmood is credited with three of these kills.
 One F-16 was lost in these battles during an encounter between two F-16s and six Afghan Air Force aircraft on 29 April 1987, stated by the PAF to have been an "own-goal" because it was hit by an AIM-9 Sidewinder fired from the other F-16.
 The pilot, Flight Lieutenant Shahid Sikandar Khan, ejected safely.
 Most of these air kills were achieved within Pakistani borders.
 No.9 Sqn was credited with 3 kills, where as No.14 Sqn was credited with 5 kills.
 One of the PAF's kills included Alexander Rutskoy who was shot down on 8 August on Su-25 Frogfoot.

 Project Sabre II was initiated by the PAF in 1987 and was aimed at developing a replacement for the ageing Shenyang F-6 fleet.
-After a design study by Grumman Aerospace determined it would be to financially risky, it was abandoned by PAF and the Chengdu F-7P was introduced in 1988 to replace the F-6.
+After a design study by Grumman Aerospace determined it would be financially risky, it was abandoned by PAF and the Chengdu F-7P was introduced in 1988 to replace the F-6.